FabianSchuetze/EconPDEs.jl/README.md

 The package introduces a novel, fast and robust solver for economics models in continuous time.

-The package can solves PDEs, systems of PDEs, or systems of PDEs + algebraic equations.
+The function can solves PDEs, systems of PDEs, or systems of PDEs + algebraic equations.

 The underlying algorithm is explained in details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).